Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/wiring.md

 ![PXL_20240620_191745790](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/2236189f-2b7f-4016-8910-c8cb9f18bcbd)

-Hooray, your charging port should be all set
+Hooray, your charging port should be all set!

+# Test everything
+You should now be able to put an [SD card with a latest image]()
 ![PXL_20240620_191035108](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/43c57308-e4ac-49f0-9e67-e7706c96459d)